dduan/DistributionTests/README.md

     ./customize --name Just --git "https://github.com/JustHTTP/Just.git" --major 0
     ```
 3. Run `make`.
 This will build projects for each aforementioned package
-   manager by fetching the library and import it in various platforms that
+   manager by fetching the library and import it for various platforms that
    Xcode/Swift supports.
 There's a make command for each package
    manager/platform combination as well.
 For example, you can run `make
    test-integration-carthage-tvOS`.
-4. Make this part of your library is continuous integration.
+4. Make this part of your library's continuous integration.
 Do step 1-3 as
-   part of continues integration script.
+   part of continoues integration script.
 Better yet, include it as part of
    your library structure.
 The *make* commands are going to be handy.

 ## Does it work for your library?